 How do you know what makes a good daycare?

-So, what should we look for beyond our discussion with the manager?
-After all, we all want the very best care for our little person.
+So, what should we look for beyond our discussion with the Director?
+After all, we want the very best care for our little person.
 This can be so overwhelming!
 It’s so easy to get caught up “in the moment.”
 You’re going on the tour and you may think the center is “cute.”
-There are lots of toys and the tiny little tables and chairs!
+There are lots of toys and tiny little tables and chairs!
 The kids are playing and freely moving around the room.
 To top it off the adults seemed nice when you set up a time for the tour!
 This is it, right!?
 Wait!!!
 A daycare that looks cute is just a very small part of a much bigger picture.

 What about the teachers and aides?
 What is their training?
 Their experience?
 What is the ratio between teachers and children?
 Is there high turnover in staff?
 Do they seem happy and appear to like their job?
 Is there a curriculum?
 Does the room look safe and clean?
 Are teachers able to see all the kids all the time?
 What kind of schedule do they follow?
-Do they have consistent routines everyday?
+Do they have consistent routines every day?
 Are the interactions between the teachers and children positive?
 Are the teachers sitting with the kids (at the table or on the floor)?
 Do you hear yelling as you walk through the center?
 Do the children seem happy and engaged or bored, crying and unguided?
-Are there areas for circle time, snack, books/quiet time, etc.?
+Are there areas for circle time, snacks/lunch, books/quiet time, etc.?
 What are transitions like?
 Is there singing?
-Do they complete a daily note that tells about how your child ate, slept and worked on activities throughout the day?
+Do they complete a daily note that tells about how your child ate, slept, and worked on activities throughout the day?